cristhosebyrasp/Intro_to_Django/step2.md

 - python manage.py runserver
 - python manage.py migrate
 - python manage.py makemigrations

+## Django Migrations

+Every time we change something on our Django's app, weneed to migrate.
+Migrations are Django’s way of propagating changes you make to our models, for example, to add a field, deleting a model, and soon.
+It is the only way the changes will be applied to our database schema.

 You always can come back here, if you forget them.